 Extension-monitoring results are presented next to out-of-the-box OneAgent-monitored technologies on the Technology overview page.
 Each technology tile that derives its data from an ActiveGate extension represents a "device group."
 Related device groups are displayed on a single tile.
 With the key metrics feature, you can define the most important metrics that should be presented here.
 With the JSON

 favicon property, you can define your own custom icon.
-Use the Technology overview page to compare the performance of plugin-monitored device groups and drill down directly to any device that's related to a detected problems.
+Use the Technology overview page to compare the performance of extension-monitored device groups and drill down directly to any device that's related to a detected problems.

-Understand the health of plugin-monitored device groups
+Understand the health of extension-monitored device groups

 The performance of a single device isn't as critical as the overall performance of the device group.
 Device groups can auto-heal, rebalance traffic, auto-scale and more.
-ActiveGate plugins are cloud native.
+ActiveGate extensions are cloud native.
 They can automatically discover and monitor new devices and device groups.

 Device groups can represent clusters, regions, group of servers, etc. For example, you might define a device group to represent an Alibaba Cloud region.
 It's up to you to define groups that serve your individual monitoring needs.
 For more information, see Report device group metrics.